nahid/apify/docs/API-Tester-Documentation.md

 "PayloadType": "json"
 ```

+Key features of JSON payload type:
+- The Content-Type header is automatically set to "application/json" if not otherwise specified
-Both approaches are supported, but using native JSON objects is recommended as it provides better type safety and avoids string escaping issues.
-The Content-Type header is automatically set to "application/json" in both cases.
+- Native JSON objects provide better type safety and avoid string escaping issues
+- JSON objects can be arbitrarily complex with nested objects and arrays
+- Variable substitution is supported in JSON string values (not in keys)

 ### Text

-Plain text payload.
-The Content-Type header is automatically set to "text/plain".
+Use this type when you need to send plain text data in the request body:

 ```json
 "Payload": "This is a text message",